Overview

 SR-162/262 Montezuma Creek Roundabout

-The new roundabout is officially open.
-While the south-side traffic bypass detour remains in place, it is closed to public travel.
+Complete.
 Downlighting over the roundabout is anticipated to be installed on a date TBA. (updated)

 Please see the Traffic Impacts tab for more details.